lonnieezell/myth-auth/README.md

 When first installed, Myth:Auth is setup to provide all of the basic authentication services for you, including new user registration, login/logout, and forgotten password flows.

-Remember me functionality is turned off by default, though that can be turned on in Config/Auth.php by setting the `$allowRemembering` variable to be `true`.
+"Remember Me" functionality is turned off by default though it can be turned on by setting the `$allowRemembering` variable to be `true` in Config/Auth.php.

 ### Routes